benmvp/slides/2017/nodevember/why-react.md

 - We're hiring!
 - Also thank YOU for attending and sticking around!
 - My goal is for you to learn at least one thing you can take away to be a better dev
+- Hopefully if you are in the same boat of wanting to transition, you've got some good material
 - Slides are available on Twitter and Blog
 - Would love to hear from you about things that were unclear, wanna know more about or general questions
 - Ask on Twitter, via AMA or email